 When I first became a teacher, I would plan adorable “crafts” for my students to make for their parents.
 Perfectly cut-out, flawlessly-glued crafts.

 Then I had kids and I realized how utterly foolish I was back then.
 I know now that while they look adorable on Pinterest and perfect in that folder that comes home from school… those perfect crafts are anything but perfect.

 Do you know what is perfect?
 The “art” that our kids make without our help.
 The “crafts” that are made with love and not perfection.

 Why?
 It isn’t the finished product that we love; it’s the work that went into it.
 I know that my child cut every leaf, that every paint stroke was made with me in mind, that every glue dot was glued with all the love in the world.

-Now that I have four kids, I always ask for one thing for Mother’s Day: “Something that you can make me all by yourself… because you love me.”
+Now that I have four kids, I always ask for one thing when the kids want to give me a gift: “Something that you can make me all by yourself… because you love me.”